Virtual-Machine-Vagrant/vagrant-ubuntu-lamp/README.md

 $ vagrant destroy # Might take a sec.
 ```

-In the project directory you'll find `bootstrap.bash`, `bootstrap-wordpress.bash`, etc. Each of these scripts are run as the `root` user during `vagrant up`.
+In the project directory you'll find `bootstrap`, `bootstrap-wp`, etc. Each of these scripts are run as the `root` user during `vagrant up`.
 Thus, you can install software and configure anything you like in these scripts.
-At the top of `bootstrap.bash` there are some configurable parameters that you can tune-in if you like.
+At the top of `bootstrap` there are some configurable parameters that you can tune-in if you like.
 You may also want to tweak the `Vagrantfile` for the project.

 ```bash
 $ vagrant up # Bring it back up.